raulferrerdev/geeky-hugo-appcodify/exampleSite/content/blog/create_fab_button_swift.md

 Now we simply have to upload all the code entered to a repository (in this case, GitHub) so that it is available to be used as a dependency in any application.
-# How to import the FAB Button into a project
+## How to import the Floating Action Button into a project

-To import the Swift package that contains the FAB Button, the first thing we do is create a new project in Xcode.
+To import the Swift package that contains the **Floating Action Button**, the first thing we do is create a new project in Xcode.

-Once created, we go to the menu of Xcode File > Swift Packages > Add Package Dependency…
+Once created, we go to the menu of *Xcode File > Swift Packages > Add Package Dependency…*
 {{< image src="images/posts/create_fab_button_swift_7.png" alt="Add FAB Button">}}

 Then we indicate the URL of the Swift package: